So Much More - Duane Watson

 The effects race has on the daily interactions in our lives can be very damaging; how do you take care of yourself?

-DW: I think as Black people have a thicker skin when it comes to dealing with these daily interactions.
-But I will say that I am less tolerant with certain types of behaviour. then I have been in the past.
+DW: I think we as Black people have a thicker skin when it comes to dealing with these daily interactions.
+But I will say that I am less tolerant with certain types of behaviour than I have been in the past.
 I also feel that within our community, we are taught to endure.
 Truthfully, I don't think I have done enough to take care of myself in that regard, mentally and emotionally.